+mps

-mps scalar, which indicates the number of bytes of main program space to be allocated.
+scalar, which indicates the number of bytes of main program space to be allocated.
+The second argument is obsolete, and included only for backwards compatibility.
+Memory is dynamically allocated.

 Procedures, user-defined functions, and global matrices, strings, and string arrays are all global symbols.